 We headed back to the casita and I noticed a hammock out back in the trees.
 The Howlers moved on, so I decided it was a good time to try out the "swing machine" (Hammock) while Jonathan fiddled with the camera.

 So nice, until CRACKLE CRUNCH STOMP, I looked up and there were two horseback riders in uniform, with guns, just on the other side of the wire fence ~ ummm, this is interesting.

-Its not like I freaked out or anything, BUT decided this would be a good time to head to the office to check on the possibilities of ever seeing my luggage again and inquire about the Men With Guns.
+It's not like I freaked out or anything, but decided this would be a good time to head to the office to check on my luggage and inquire about the men with guns.

 I was told the men were rangers, looking for monkey and jaguar poachers.